-Tammany Hall, located at the southwest corner of 124th Street and Fourth Avenue (where Testo’s is in 2018), had been a sort of public house.
-News items don’t appear to tie it in any way to the political organization of the same name.
+Tammany Hall, located at the southwest corner of 124th Street and Fourth Avenue (where Testo’s is in 2018), had been a sort of public house also called the Tammany Hotel or the Adamsville Hotel.
+News items don’t appear to tie it in any way to the political organization of the same name, beyond local Democrats holding some meetings there.
+For part of 1860-1861 it became the Electropathic Infirmary of Mrs. Doctress Susan A. Nolan.

 We were about penning a few lines in commendation of this new candidate for public favor, when a friend handed us the following and as he speaks from experience, we let him have his say: